-In an effort to help curb the spread of the deadly coronavirus, travel restrictions in China have limited tourism, production and foot traffic to stores.
+In an effort to help curb the spread of the deadly coronavirus, travel restrictions in China have limited tourism, production and foot traffic.

-Some retailers have shuttered their outposts or reduced operating hours in heavily affected areas, leading to lower sales that are likely to hurt their bottom lines — although the extent of the impact remains unclear.
-As the illness continues to claim lives (deaths have surpassed 1,300 and infections have reached 60,000 as of Thursday), retailers are keeping a close eye on its impact on business as well as on associates and partners who work in the country.
+Some retailers have shuttered their outposts or reduced operating hours in heavily affected areas, leading to lower sales that are likely to hurt their bottom lines, although the extent of the impact remains unclear.
+The illness continues to claim lives, deaths having reached 2,800, infections surpassing 84,000 as of Friday.
+And retailers are keeping a close eye on its impact on business as well as on associates and partners who work in the country.

 Here are the fashion purveyors that have so far issued warnings — from closures to downwardly adjusted outlooks — as a result of the coronavirus.